 You can @mention your colleagues to notify them directly.
 Conversations can be resolved before moving an item onto the next status in the workflow.
 You can check the comment history to revisit older conversations.

-Your workflow is unique to each project and is fully customisable.
 From the workflow tab, you can edit the workflow to match the steps that your content goes through, to get published.

 You can also set a workflow status to be 'read-only', using the toggle button.
 This means that no one will be able to edit the content of an item while it's at this workflow status.